Rachel Linnett. Published, minus the meltdown.

 My own path into this work began with a challenging childhood that left me struggling with feelings of unlovability, persistent self-doubt, and a deep sense of disconnection.

-In my thirties, I reached a point where I could no longer ignore the patterns and beliefs that had quietly shaped my life, and I began the deeper inner work that transformed my relationship with myself and the world.
+In my thirties, I reached a point where I could no longer ignore the patterns and beliefs that had quietly shaped my life.
+I began the deeper inner work that transformed my relationship with myself and the world — and that journey naturally led me to support others facing similar struggles.

-For more than twenty years, I’ve supported clients through complex life experiences, helping them reconnect with their inner wisdom, trust themselves more fully, and move forward with renewed purpose.
+For more than twenty years, I've helped clients navigate complex life experiences, reconnect with their inner wisdom, trust themselves more fully, and move forward with renewed purpose.

 When we’re facing uncertainty, creative pressure, or emotional strain, it can be easy to feel stuck, overwhelmed, or unsure how to move ahead.
 With the right tools and support, however, these moments can become powerful turning points — opening the door to new insight, fresh perspective, and stronger alignment with who we truly are.